m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/usage.md

 ```

-Finally, the command to generate the GIF from the series of captures is indicated.
+Finally, the command to create the GIF from the series of captures is indicated.

 > **Note on the `delay` option**
 >